Brain Science

 Allison Kaup, Ph.D., of the San Francisco VA Medical Center, was one of the study authors.
 “Our findings,” she declares, “though modest, provide further evidence that memory complaints in aging deserve close attention as a possible early warning sign of future thinking and memory problems, even several years in advance.”

-The association between subjective memory complaints and later diagnosis is not a new discovery, but this study was unusual in its length and in the number of factors the researchers took into consideration.
+The association between subjective memory complaints and later diagnosis is not a discovery, but this study was unusual in its length and in the number of factors the researchers took into consideration.

 Sorry to say, we do not know the specifics of what the women meant when they said they had more memory complaints than most other people.
 We also don’t know when they would have been diagnosed with MCI or dementia because this assessment was only carried out at the end of the 18-year study.
 Some may have come down with MCI or dementia years before the final, comprehensive assessment was made.

-Other lifestyle factors such as sleep patterns, smoking or alcohol consumption were not considered.
+Other lifestyle factors, such as sleep patterns, smoking, or alcohol consumption, were not considered.
 It’s a pity because this was a large, long-term study and might have yielded useful insights.

 Here’s the Big Takeaway

-Never mind the shortcomings, the study does give us one big takeaway: It is known that brain changes and amyloid deposits take place many years before diagnosis of dementia and Alzheimer’s.
+Never mind the shortcomings, the study does give us one big takeaway: It is known that brain changes and amyloid deposits take place many years before the diagnosis of dementia and Alzheimer’s.
 This study demonstrates that if you feel like your memory isn’t working right, it may well indicate early brain changes.
-Although early objective indicators such as blood and eye tests would be better, having a sense that your memory is not as good as it was, even if nothing shows up on memory tests, could prove to be a useful early warning.

 Why is it useful?
 Because there are things you can do to slow and reverse memory loss – things like sound nutrition, good restful sleep, exercise, and certain supplements.
-We talk about them in these pages every week, so please keep coming back!

 Keep Reading